West Space Studio

 Edwin Devril

-Edwin Devril is an emerging artist working across illustration, collage and textiles and exploring themes of the body, class, gender and craft.
+In residency until September 2025, Edwin Devril works across illustration, collage and textiles to explore themes of the body, class, gender and craft.
+Edwin is in residency until September 2025.

 A photographic portrait of the artist Edwin Devril.